uidaholib/collectionbuilder-cdm-template/pages/about.md

 ---
 {% include feature/jumbotron.html %}

+## Theodore Roosevelt Comes to Moscow

+A century ago, for about 16 hours over April 9th and 10th, 1911, former President Theodore Roosevelt visited the University of Idaho.

+{% include feature/item-figure.html objectid="spec_uihp399" width="75" %}

+Roosevelt arrived at 6:30 p.m. on Sunday, April 9th, and took a room at the Hotel Moscow.
+He woke to rain and clouds the next morning, breakfasted at Ridenbaugh Hall from 7:45 - 8:45 a.m. “[with a large and select party](https://www.lib.uidaho.edu/digital/troosevelt/arg-2b.pdf),” planted a tree (that still stands today) in front of the Administration Building, and then spoke, just as the rain stopped, to a reported 8,000 people from a platform made of sacks of “[North Idaho’s famous wheat](https://www.lib.uidaho.edu/digital/troosevelt/arg-1.pdf).”

-{% include feature/nav-menu.html sections="About the Collection;About the UI Boxing Team" %}
+{% include feature/item-figure.html objectid="spec_uihp430" width="75" %}

-## About the Collection

-The 53 photographs that make up the Donald R. Theophilus Boxing Photograph Collection depict the University of Idaho boxing team during its heyday.
+In his speech, Roosevelt mentioned his first visit to Idaho came before any of the students in attendance were born.
+He then went on to praise the University and its motto—’For the training of Idaho’s future citizens to their highest usefulness in private life and public service’—as well as Idaho citizens’ “[pioneer spirit]().”
+After he was finished, the former president took a special 10:30 a.m. train back up to Spokane.

-{% include feature/item-figure.html objectid="boxing33" width="75" %}
+{% include feature/item-figure.html objectid="spec_uihp425" width="75" %}

-## About the UI Boxing Team

-The boxing team won several national and regional championships during the 1940s and 1950s.
-These teams also included several individual boxers that were crowned national and regional champions.

-For an extensive history of the Boxing program, see the Argonaut article linked below.
+This exhibit is composed of photos curated from the Library’s [Digital Historical Photograph Collection](https://www.lib.uidaho.edu/digital/uihistorical/).

-{% include feature/button.md text="Feature Argonaut Article on UI Boxing" link="https://www.uiargonaut.com/2014/05/05/kings-of-their-ring-its-tenure-was-short-lived-but-vandal-boxing-holds-deep-roots-in-uis-history/" color="info" size="lg" %}
+{% include feature/button.md text="Feature Argonaut Article with Roosevelt's Full Speech" link="https://digital.lib.uidaho.edu/digital/collection/argonaut/id/984?_ga=2.82343638.1711785931.1621878936-461816157.1592333931" color="info" size="lg" %}

 <div class="clearfix"></div>